 Trappings do matter when an obstacle or opponent has a particular strength or weakness.
-If an ice troll suffers +4 damage from fire-or heat-based attacks, for example, a blast a player describes as a fireball counts as a fire attack and does +4 damage.
+If an ice troll suffers +4 damage from fire- or heat-based attacks, for example, a blast a player describes as a fireball counts as a fire attack and does +4 damage.

-Once described, a power's Trappings don't change (without the Wizard Edge, page 47).
-A psion who hurls bolts of fire can't suddenly change her "pyrokinesis" to an ice trapping, for example.
+Once described, a power's Trappings don't change without the Wizard Edge, page 47, or an Advance - see below.

-A character can alter the power's effects as she wishes using the Power Modifiers on page 151.
+A character can alter the power's effects as she wishes using the Power Modifiers on page 152.